JHL’s courses

 Regardless of whether you get a pass or fail for your course performance, you’ll get a certificate for each course.
 The assessment does not affect your daily course allowance or other compensation paid by the union.

-The certificates of Koski students include a mention of the fact that the course has been completed with a pass grade, and that the study attainment has been saved in the Koski data warehouse.
+The certificates of Koski students mention also that the course has been completed with a pass grade and that the study attainment has been recorded in the Koski data warehouse.

 Where to view your study attainments

-You can view your study attainments saved in the Koski register in the My Studyinfo online service.
+You can view your study attainments recorded in the Koski register in the My Studyinfo online service.
 Log into the service using your online banking codes.

 Study attainment data is not public.
 Your data is processed with confidentiality by the Finnish National Agency for Education and the maintainer of the educational institution.

-Did you know?
-The organisation insurance policy taken out by your trade union JHL will cover you during a course.
+Your trade union JHL has taken out an organisation insurance policy that will cover you during your course.
 The policy includes traveller’s insurance, luggage insurance, travel liability insurance and legal expenses travel insurance.
 If you for instance fall ill or have an accident during a course, the insurance policy taken out for you by JHL will cover the treatment costs.
 Learn more about organisation insurance (in Finnish).

 Competence badges are a digital way of highlighting your competence.
-The badge enables you to reveal your competence in your job application and CV, among others.
-The competence badges granted by the JHL Institute are free of charge.
+You can use the badge to tell about your competence for example in your job application and CV.

 Here’s what to do: